madanyc/workfront-learn.en/help/manage-work/approval-processes-and-milestone-paths/milestones-course-introduction.md

 This course is designed for project managers, planners, and others managing projects in [!DNL Workfront].
 We recommend completing the Planner Fundamentals program or having a strong foundation in creating projects in [!DNL Workfront] before beginning this course.

-In this video, you will learn how milestones can help you keep [!DNL Adobe Workfront] projects moving forward.
+In this video, you will learn how milestones can help you keep [!DNL  ] projects moving forward.

 >[!VIDEO](https://video.tv.adobe.com/v/335203/?quality=12)